sWrAAb/milestone_project_1/README.md

 ### Deployement

 Website was created in Cloud 9 IDE.
-Through Cloud 9 a local github repository was used  for version control and then uploaded to Git using Ubuntu / Bash script.
+Through Cloud 9 a local GITHUB repository was used  for version control and then uploaded to Git using Ubuntu / Bash script.
 Once in a GITHUB repositories it was made live using GITHUB Pages.
 The website can be found at: https://swraab.github.io/milestone_project_1/

 ### Testing

-Through the work on the project, website was regulary tested in Chrome developer tools to ensure every element is responsive
+Throughout the work on the project, website was regulary tested in Chrome developer tools to ensure every element is responsive.
+Starting from the mobile-first side each element on each page was tested to ensure it functions as expected.
+Using the device selector through the dev tools, each device was selected to achieve the responsivness needed.
+All errors were fixed before new content was introduced on the page.
+Biggest problem were images.
+That problem was resolved with Bootstrap responsive images.
+All links were tested and ensured they all open in new browser tab.

 ### Features

+  * Join the Fan Club
+  * Find out about tours
+  * Watch videos
+  * Watch images
+  * Connect to social media
+  * Hire the band for weddings or parties

 ### Work based on other code

+Most of the website was based on the Whiskey Drop and resume lesson,

 ### Features